IgniteUI/igniteui-docfx/en/components/drop_down_virtual.md

 ## Virtual Drop Down

-<p class="highlight">The Ignite UI for Angular Drop Down component can fully integrate usage of the [IgxForOf](for_of.md) directive in order to display a very large list of items for its selection</p>
+<p class="highlight">The Ignite UI for Angular Drop Down component can fully integrate with the [IgxForOf](for_of.md) directive in order to display a very large list of items for its selection.</p>

 ### Demo
 <div class="sample-container loading" style="height:320px">